Template Functions

 true

-These functions wrap a string in double quotes (quote
+These functions wrap a string in double quotes (quote) or single quotes

 quote "hello"